otabuzzman/SDK85/README.md

 The original ROM was taken from the *SDK-85 User's Manual* ([PDF](http://retro.hansotten.nl/uploads/sdk85/9800451B.pdf)).
 A transcript of the relevant pages (67 - 93) had been done with [AWS Textract](https://aws.amazon.com/textract/), followed by numerous AWK scripts, and eventually manually edited.
 Though the assembler is happy, overseen errors might still hide in the code.

+### Usage

+Tinder the main view left to enter the TTY monitor, and right to return to the keyboard monitor.
+See _User's Manual_ for the usage of either.
+Switching between monitors yields CPU restart without preserving RAM.

 **Working**